edisonpapers/edison-and-the-bug/README.md

 Edison's telephone receiver proved especially susceptible to bugs.
 As with his quadruplex Edison designed bugs traps or as he described it in one case, a "Boog Troup."

-In the fall of 1878, his nephew Charlie Edison became the primary experimenter on the receiver and in one of his note.
+In the fall of 1878, his nephew Charles Edison, became the primary experimenter on the receiver and the first person in the laboratory other than Edison to use the term in a notebook entry.
 Exasperated by the failure of the device to work properly, he drew a "double breasted Bug" and wrote a number of humorous references to bugs.

 > NICOLE TO ADJUST ZOOM TO 180,1,396,347 and styling to full width for media image

-.ve-media https://edisondigital.rutgers.edu/iiif/NV18091 right width=60% height=300px

 # Edison's Definition of a Bug